The Analytical Ledger Review (ALR) includes both payroll and non-payroll transactions in the same report.

 - Travel: Review travel expenses to verify they are allowable on your account.
 This is critical for School of Medicine departments where fiscal officers may not be the department approver.

-- CTS Airfare transactions: All CTS transaction should be approved prior to the traveler making any reservations in AggieTravel or directly through BCD travel.
+- Preferred Booking Program Airfare transactions: These transactions should be approved prior to the traveler making any reservations in AggieExpense or directly through BCD travel.
 You must pay close attention to these charges as they do not route to anyone for approval before the charges post to your account.
-If you currently do not have a separate process to review the CTS unreconciled transaction report (DS FIS421) you must review the details of the CTS transactions in the ALR.
+If you currently do not have a separate process to review the unreconciled transaction report (DS FIS421) you must review the details of these transactions in the ALR.
 Review transactions carefully to verify all travelers are within your unit or department.
 Review multiple transactions within a month or two month period to ensure the travel has been approved for a valid business purpose.
-No personal travel should be charged to CTS.
+No personal travel should be charged.

-- CTS Local Hotel transactions: As with the airfare, these charges are directly charged to the ledger without further approval.
+- Preferred Booking Program Local Hotel transactions: As with the airfare, these charges are directly charged to the ledger without further approval.
 These transactions are also charged to state travel object code 2000.
 Review the transaction to ensure they are appropriate in the account used and the charges are valid business expense.
-As with CTS airfare, please review the unreconciled transaction report (DS FIS421) to ensure transactions are reconciled in a timely manner.
+As with the airfare, please review the unreconciled transaction report (DS FIS421) to ensure transactions are reconciled in a timely manner.

-- Catering charges: Currently all recharge activity from catering is posting to the object code 2000.
+- Catering charges: Currently all recharge activity from the campus catering unit is posting to the object code 2000.
 Please review these transactions to ensure the catering charges are all valid business expenses and they are reconciled timely.
-Once transactions have been reconciled they will appear in an entertainment object code.
+Once transactions have been reconciled, they will appear in an entertainment object code.

 - All Other Consolidations: This section includes equipment depreciation, scholarships and fellowships, and indirect costs.
 The scholarships and fellowships category is common to Financial Aid, or FINA, accounts.
 This section may appear for contract and grant and self-supporting accounts, but not for generally-funded accounts.